Applies to

 The system removes external URLs and replaces them with [External link removed] in emails coming from free, unlicensed, or trial accounts.

-Make sure the people involved in the email notifications are related to your work.
+Make sure the people receiving the email notifications are related to your work.
 When a sheet owner changes roles or leaves the team, they can transfer ownership to the person taking over.

-If you’re the sheet owner, consider creating a rule to put all your Smartsheet notifications in one folder, so it's easier to find update or approval requests and other automated alerts.
+Consider creating a rule to put all your Smartsheet notifications in one folder, so it's easier to find update, approval requests and other automated alerts.

 Use the Notification Center